Need help? We are available to speak to you 7 days a weekRead More

 • As legal professionals, we help to ensure that your application complies with all legal requirements.

-• We assist with preparing your application right through to the decision, including working with you to address any additional requests made by the AAT.
+• We assist with preparing your application right through to the decision, including working with you to address any additional requests made by the ART.

 Costs associated with appeals

-There are two main costs associated with AAT appeals:
+There are two main costs associated with ART appeals:

 1. Professional fees